MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md

 Specifies the instruction pointer for the stack trace.
 If you omit `StackPtr` and `InstructionPtr`, the command uses the stack pointer that the rsp (or esp) register specifies and the instruction pointer that the rip (or eip) register specifies.

 *WordCount*
 Specifies the number of DWORD_PTR values in the stack to dump.
-The default value is 20 (0x14), unless you changed the default value by using the [.kframes (Set Stack Length)](-kframes--set-stack-length-.md) command.

 | Environment | &nbsp; |
 |---|---|